Vniranjanr/FruitSales_Pipeline/README.md

 # FruitSales_Pipeline
-This is a simple pipeline for recording daily fruit sales and creating a table format to track the quantity of each fruit sold for the day.
+This is a simple pipeline created locally on PC for recording daily fruit sales and developing a table format to track the quantity of each fruit sold for the day.
 Tools and Skillset:
+Docker
 Jenkins
 GitHub
 PyCharm